 Loose Sapphires Atlanta | Loose Sapphires in Atlanta in a shimmering rainbow of colors, Blue Sapphires, Yellow Sapphires, or Pink Sapphires.
-Loose Sapphires

-Atlanta Loose Sapphire Dealer | If you're looking for a beautiful Loose Sapphire in Atlanta . . . you've found a source like no other.
-We often buy our colored gemstones directly from those who mine them.
+Atlanta Loose Sapphires Suppliers | We often buy our colored gemstones directly from those who mine them.
 In one case, we took a rough brownish green tanzanite that was brought to us from a mine in Tanzania and cut it into a sparkling oval gem.
 Then, through a near miraculous process, we unlocked its magnificent purplish-blue brilliance.
-It is unlikely that you will encounter another dealer with more experience or resources in the world of colored gemstones than The Ross Jewelry Company in Buckhead.
+It is unlikely that you will encounter another dealer with more experience or resources in the world of colored gemstones than Tom Ross.
 And . . . that is where the magnificent platinum sapphire and diamond ring below was designed and created.

-Atlanta Loose Sapphire Dealer | Sapphires have long symbolized truth, sincerity, and faithfulness.
+Atlanta Loose Sapphire Dealer | Sapphires, the birthstone for September, have long symbolized truth, sincerity, and faithfulness.
 Tradition holds that Moses was given the Ten Commandments on tablets of sapphire, making sapphires the most sacred of colored gemstone varieties.
 Because sapphires represent divine favor, they were the gemstone variety of choice for kings and high priests.
 The British Crown Jewels are full of large blue sapphires, the symbol of pure and wise rulers.
 Many people know that when Prince Charles chose a sapphire engagement ring for Princess Diana, couples all over the world were inspired to revive this venerable tradition and have chosen fine blue sapphires.
 Now, that tradition continues . . . and with the very same ring.
 Prince William has engaged Kate Middleton with his mother's ring, a touching and romantic gesture.

 Loose Sapphires Sources | Sapphires come from Sri Lanka, Thailand, Australia, and Cambodia.
 Nigeria, Kenya, Tanzania, China, Vietnam, Madagascar, and the United States also produce some sapphires.

 Sapphires, Emeralds, or Rubies or any of the colored gemstone varieties.